ppribadi/casestudy_bikeshare/README.md

 ## Stage 4 - ANALYZE
 ### Trip Counts by Station Locations
 In order to best visualize the bike trips and their locations.
 I summarized the trip counts by station and by month and published the data in Tableau.
-The dashboard contains two panes so it will be easier to do comparison side by side by filtering different month or rider types.
+The dashboard contains two panes so it will be easier to do side by side comaparison by filtering different month or rider types.
 This is the link to it
 [Cyclistic Bike Trip Count Map](https://public.tableau.com/views/CyclisticTripCountsInterativeMap/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)
 ![Cyclistic Bike Trip Count Map_snapshot](Figures/Tableau_map.png)
 #### Observations
 - It is very clear that bike traffic is densest near Chicago harbor.
 One great example is at Streeter and Grand Ave.
 - Some areas with great member/casual ratio like Greek Town, U of Illionis at Chicago and South Commons can be good member conversion zone.
 It can be helpful to identify demographic information by regions to further analyze the local characteristics.
-- During the cold months, the casual rides are reduced more significant than rides by members.
+- During the cold months, the casual rides are reduced more significantly than rides by members.
 This means commuters still braved the cold for commutes.

 #### Conclusions
 - Though it is beyond scope to analyze locational demographics and ride profiles of users.
 It can be a significant factor in deciding which user group to covert to membership.